dkorolev/tmp-gh-action-pr-context/README.md

 Leaving PR comments, both per individual changed files and overall for the PR, is doable.

-This requires a custom Github token with special permissions, "Pull Requests" and "Discussions".
+This requires a custom Github token with special permissions, "Pull Requests".

 The solution only works on pull requests created from within the same repo.
 When opening a PR from a fork, the token/secret from that fork is used, and, alas, it is not there.